 This summer we’re celebrating our customers in what we call the Summer Of Small Business!
 Our CEO Noah Breslow will travel across the country to meet with and learn about the personal journeys of our customers.
 We’re spotlighting the hard work and achievements of our customers all summer long – stick to this page for updates from June through September.

-Learn more about our summer visits and check out some tips on how you can make this summer your business’ best one yet:
+And don’t miss our tips on how you can make this summer your business’ best one yet – scroll down for details!

 Noah’s second stop of the summer took him to Alexandria Music Company in Alexandria, VA.
 Noah, an avid musician in his own right, spoke at length with owner Roger Kronstedt about guitars and pianos.